YashJeswani/python_project/README.md

 that is X-0 game.

  How to run it:

-   you can clone it and then run python3 filename.py and then python file will get executed and will ask to type X and 0 Alternate to play game and Anyone of then can win,or game can be draw.
+   you can clone it and then run the game file using command python3 filename.py and then python file will get executed and will ask to type X and 0 Alternate to play game and Anyone of then can win,or game can be draw.

+2)Second python project is the guess the word from the list ie. guess_word.py

+  How to run it:

+  You can clone it and then run the guess_word file using command python3 filename.py then python file get executed after it will first ask you limit how many chances you want after every 3 chances it will show hints if you guessed correct cord it shows congratulations and if not it will show the correct word randomly choosen.